tonyjward/plagiarism_detection/README.md

-# Plagiarism Detection
+# Plagiarism Detection with PyTorch
 The aim of this project is to use machine learning to identify plagiarism in articles written about data science on the Medium platform.
-Here are some examples flagged by our model.
+Here are some examples flagged by our neural network.

 * **Logistic Regression:** [Article A](https://towardsdatascience.com/why-linear-regression-is-not-suitable-for-binary-classification-c64457be8e28?source=search_post) vs [Article B.](https://medium.com/@elenjubbas/linear-regression-vs-logistic-regression-for-classification-tasks-b42f85487857?source=search_post)